It’s never too early to start prepping for college! Here’s some advice I wish I knew earlier when I started high school.

 If your school offers dual enrollment, take those courses instead of wasting time in AP classes.
 The credits in dual enrollment courses are more likely to roll over, unlike the dice being rolled over on a chance of probably not getting the college credit during AP testing.

-Start taking the ACT when you are in the 9th or 10th grade.
+Start taking the ACT when you are in 9th or 10th grade.
 Do not wait until your senior year of high school to do so.
-This will be a huge burden on your shoulders especially since getting scholarships on the federal level is becoming a bit harder.
-It is important to have a high ACT score so that you can qualify for a good, hefty scholarship that will help you with tuition (at the least).
+This will be a huge burden on your shoulders, especially since getting scholarships on the federal level has become a bit harder.
+It’s important to have a high ACT score, although this might change, but you may qualify for a good scholarship that will help you with your college tuition later on.

 Make a list of schools that you are interested in.
-Be confident in the schools that you have chosen.
-Look into the majors that they offer and make a choice around that.
-Research the student diversity.
-See what scholarships the school has to offer, and the opportunities that could span from it after completing your degree.
-If it is something that you have personally gravitated towards, then take a tour of the school.
+Be confident in the schools that you have chosen and look into the majors that they offer and make your decision around that.
+Research the student diversity, see what scholarships the school has to offer and the opportunities that could span from it after completing your degree.
+If it is something that you have personally gravitated towards, then take a tour of the school!

-In an article from www.grownandflown.com, they encourage students to “keep an open mind.”
-I agree with this because now that you are having to include elements such as finances, independence, and education it is important to keep a well versed amount of colleges and other opportunities open.
-There are many different ways to be successful so do not limit yourself to just one or two schools.
-Your parents are not tagging along with you for this experience, so work on catering this avenue to you and yourself only and build your happiness up from it.
+In an article from Grown & Flown, the site encourages students to, “Keep an open mind,” and I agree with this because now that you are having to include financial elements, your independence, and your education, it’s important to keep a well-versed amount of colleges and other opportunities open.
+There are many different ways to be successful, so do not limit yourself to just one or two schools.
+Your parents are not tagging along with you for this experience, so work on catering this journey to you and yourself only, building your happiness up from it.

-Become close with some of your teachers now.
-Improve those bonds and make sure to add some insight on class discussions and in academic performance.
-This is important since teachers write letters of recommendation and could spearhead you into an arena that you could have only imagined, beforehand.
-This boosts your chances of getting into the school of your choice.
+Become close with some of your teachers now, improve those bonds and make sure to add some insight on class discussions and in academic performance – They will remember this!
+This is important since the teachers that write your letters of recommendation could spearhead you into an arena that you could have only imagined beforehand.
+It also boosts your chances of getting into the school of your choice.

-Check out more college advice articles by GirlSpring contributors!
+Check out more articles on college prep advice by GirlSpring contributor Annikah Mishra!